North Epping

 What is the weighted average housing cost based on tenure mix in the suburb of North Epping?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,536.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,536.
 This accounts for outright owners paying no housing costs, mortgage holders paying $3,000/month, and renters paying $2,663/month.

 How affordable is housing in the suburb of North Epping relative to local incomes?